grow/grow/README.md

 - launch web sites on demand or at a specific time,
 - manage multiple sites (instead of just one),
 - collaborate with people, teams, and organizations (via roles, review processes, and project organization).

-Grow's goal is to work great for all kinds of content-heavy web sites.
-From small personal blogs, to highly-interactive marketing campaigns, to an informational website for a large organization.

 Visit the Grow SDK's website at http://growsdk.org where you can learn all about using the Grow SDK to build and launch your own web sites.